github-aws-runners/terraform-aws-github-runner/README.md

 - The scale up lambda should have access to EC2 for creating and tagging instances.
 - The scale down lambda should have access to EC2 to terminate instances.

 Besides these permissions, the lambdas also need permission to CloudWatch (for logging and scheduling), SSM and S3.
-For more details about the required permissions see an [example](./modules/setup-iam-permissions/README.md) of the usages of permissions boundaries.
+For more details about the required permissions see the [documentation](./modules/setup-iam-permissions/README.md) of the IAM module which uses permission boundaries.

 ## Usages